knyk0/MonopolyProject/README.md

    - void turn()                                 (go through switch statement if not in jail, otherwise roll for out of jail)
    - (helper methods for turn):
    - void buyProperty()
-   - void payPayment()
-   - void payTax()
    - void goToJail()
    - void getOutOfJail()                         (rolling stuff, getting out on third turn if not)
+   - void index()
+   - void playerExit ()
-   - ...we'll see if we're forgetting anything
+   - anything else we're forgetting...